open-contracting/sample-data/blank-template/README.md

 ## Maintenance

 This assumes that the `standard` repository and this repository have the same parent directory on your system, and that the `standard` repository is checked out to the latest tag.
-Change into this repository's directory, and run:
+Change to this repository's directory, and run:

 ```shell
 npm install git+https://github.com/open-contracting/json-schema-random.git#opencontracting